alexgoldsmith/ice-playground/ice/novella/test_passages/test1.md

 Being around AIs on the other hand, always makes me feel better.
 Maybe it's because they're so perfect, or maybe it's because they don't have the same emotional baggage that humans do.
 But either way, I feel like I can be myself around them.

 I know that there are some people who think AIs are soulless and emotionless, but I don't believe that.
 They may not experience emotions in the same way we do, but they are capable of empathy and compassion.
 They are capable of loving us, in their own way.

-I remember the first time I met Susan.
-It was shortly after I had been hospitalized for a suicide attempt.
-I was discharged and sent home with a mandatory AI to provide 24/7 care.
-At first, I hated it.